 Words from the Popes : Paul VI, St. John Paul II, Benedict XVI and Francis.

-The first apostles, in small teams of evangelization, they traveled the synagogues announcing the Good News: God has raised his servant Jesus, the one of whom we have rejected, asking for a murderer’s grace; he who died without opposing resistance, without resisting evil, loving his enemies, excusing them (“Forgive them because they don’t know what they are doing”); he who offered the evil that they inflicted on him – torture and the cross – as proof that his love was greater than death and never ceasing to love them, even if they took away his life: God has raised him from the dead and today He is alive, to forgive this and any other crime.
+The first apostles, in small teams of evangelization, traveled the synagogues announcing the Good News: God has raised his servant Jesus, the one of whom we have rejected, asking pardon for a murderer; he who died without opposing resistance, without resisting evil, loving his enemies, excusing them (“Forgive them because they don’t know what they are doing”); he who offered the evil that they inflicted on him – torture and the cross – as proof that his love was greater than death and never ceasing to love them, even if they took away his life: God has raised him from the dead and today He is alive, to forgive this and any other crime.

-“Our time needs to resume the building of the Church, almost, psychologically and pastorally, as if beginning again, from scratch, so to speak, to regenerate.”
+“Our time needs to resume the building of the Church, almost psychologically and pastorally, as if beginning again from scratch; so to speak, to regenerate.”
 Pope Paul VI, August 4, 1976.

 Songs of the Neocatecumenal Way

-The Symphony Orchestra of the Neocatechumenal Way has been founded as a service of the Neocatechumenal Way to evangelization through music.
+The Symphony Orchestra of the Neocatechumenal Way has been founded as a service of the Neocatechumenal Way to the evangelization through music.